Achievable logoAchievable logo

 Plugging in values for variables

-When an expression contains one or more variables, you can evaluate it by substituting the given values and then simplifying using the correct order of operations: parentheses first, then multiplication/division, then addition/subtraction.
-Be especially careful with negative numbers.
+When an expression contains one or more variables, you can evaluate it by substituting the given values and then simplifying using order of operations - always wrap substituted negatives in parentheses so you don’t lose a sign.

 • Identify the variables and their assigned values.